lucaArrotta/DBSCAN-from-scratch-in-Python-with-spatial-and-temporal-dimensions/README.md

   - implementation of DBSCAN by taking into account only the spatial dimension of the data
   - implementation of DBSCAN by taking into account both the spatial and the temporal dimension of the data

-- DBSCAN_no_time.csv: csv file containing the data labeled based on the application of DBSCAN.
+- DBSCAN_no_time.csv: csv file containing the data labeled based on the application of DBSCAN without considering the temporal dimension of data.
 Each original data point is associated with a label encoding the cluster found through DBSCAN.

-- DBCSCAN_with_time.csv: csv file in which the original data point are labeled based on the cluster founds through DBSCAN by considering both their spatial and their temporal dimension.
+- DBCSCAN_with_time.csv: csv file in which the original data point are labeled based on the cluster founds through DBSCAN by considering both their spatial and temporal dimensions.

 <hr>